JiaweiZhuang/old_cloud_GC/README.md

 Select "Public images" and search for the AMI with GEOS-Chem installed.
 Select it and click on "Launch"
 <img src="img/5.png" width="480">

-This the game-changing feature of cloud computing.
-An AMI means a copy of a specifc system.
+**This one of the game-changing features of cloud computing.** An AMI means a copy of a specifc system.
 I started with a brand new Linux operating system, and built GEOS-Chem (and all the necessary software, of course) on it.
-Then, everyone is able to get a copy of my system, with everything installed correctly.
+After that, everyone is able to get a copy of my system, with everything installed correctly.

-You have chosen your "software" or "operating system", then it's time to choose the hardware, mostly about CPUs.
+You have already specified your operating system, or the "software" side of the virtual server, then it's time to choose the hardware, mostly about CPUs.

 In this toy example, choose "Memory optimized"-"r4.large" to test GEOS-Chem with the minimum fee.